uezo/ChatdollKit/README.md

 ## 🍣 ChatdollKit configuration

-Add `ChatdollKit/Scripts/ChatdollKit` to the 3D model.
-Required components will also be added automatically.
+Add `ChatdollKit/Prefabs/ChatdollKit` to the scene.

 Then, select the speech service (Azure/Google/Watson) you use and set API key and some properties like Region and BaseUrl on inspector of ChatdollKit.